Haide-He/Trace4J/docs/source/preface.md

 ### Lightweight

-Uses hardware sampling and breakpoints to capture runtime events with ≤ 5 % overhead, even on complex applications.
+Combines hardware performance monitoring units (PMUs) and breakpoints to trace dynamic function instances with ≤ 5 % time and memory overhead.

 ### Flexible

-Supports configurable sampling periods and monitoring lengths, enabling users to balance tracing accuracy and performance overhead.
+Offers a user-adjustable monitoring length following each sampled function instance by resolving branches along the way, enabling users to balance tracing accuracy vs. overhead.

-### Insightful
+### Insightful/Accurate

-Collects rich hardware-level metrics such as CPU cycles, cache hits/misses, and retired instructions, providing actionable insights beyond simple timing data.
+Collects rich and accurate function-level attribution of microarchitectural behavior, such as CPU cycles, cache hits/misses, and retired instructions, aimed at delivering acitionable optimization insights.

-### Non-intrusive

-Requires no modification to Java programs, JVM internals, or the Linux kernel.

-### Cross-layer Integration

-Combines JVM-level call tracing with hardware event counting, achieving function-level attribution of microarchitectural behavior.

 ### Visualization